coder/docs/setup/installation.md

 ## Logging

-At this time, we recommend review Coder's default [logging](../guides/admin/logging.md) settings.
+At this time, we recommend reviewing Coder's default [logging](../guides/admin/logging.md) settings.
 Logs are helpful for monitoring the health of your cluster and troubleshooting, and Coder offers you several options for obtaining these.